-Home remedies such as saline (salt) washes or sprays are helpful for removing mucus and relieving congestion.
-Steam inhalation is also beneficial.
-Patients with sinusitis should drink plenty of fluids to avoid dehydration.
+Home remedies such as nasal saline (salt) washes are helpful for removing mucus and relieving congestion.
+People with sinusitis should drink plenty of fluids to avoid dehydration.
 Water, which helps lubricate the mucous membranes, is the best fluid to drink.

 Drug Treatment of Sinusitis

 Medication depends on the type of sinusitis and its cause.
-Non-prescription pain relievers such as acetaminophen and ibuprofen can help mild-to-moderate pain symptoms.
+Nonprescription pain relievers such as acetaminophen and ibuprofen can help mild-to-moderate pain.
 Decongestants may help relieve congestion, but they do not cure sinusitis.
-Antihistamines can dry the mucus and sometimes worsen the condition.
-Cough or cold medication is not recommended for children younger than age 4 years.
+Antihistamines are not generally recommended because they can dry the mucus and worsen the condition; however, they may be used when sinusitis is associated with allergies.
+Cough or cold medication is not recommended for children younger than age 4.

-Because many cases of acute sinusitis resolve within two weeks with non-prescription treatments and home remedies, doctors generally wait at least 7 - 14 days before prescribing an antibiotic.
+Because many cases of acute sinusitis resolve within 2 weeks with nonprescription treatments and home remedies, health care providers generally wait at least 7 days before prescribing an antibiotic.

-For chronic sinusitis, antibiotics and nasal corticosteroids are the main treatments, but this condition is difficult to treat and does not always respond to these drugs.
+For chronic sinusitis, topical nasal corticosteroids, oral steroids, and antibiotics are the main treatments.
 Other drugs may also be prescribed.
-If drugs are ineffective, some patients with chronic sinusitis may need surgery.
+If drugs are ineffective, some people with chronic sinusitis may need surgery.

 Four pairs of sinuses, known as the paranasal air sinuses, connect to the nasal passages (the two airways running through the nose):

-Sinusitis is classified as acute, subacute, or chronic, or recurrent.
-The classification is based on how long symptoms last:
+Sinusitis is classified based on how long symptoms last as:

 Chronic sinusitis refers to long-term swelling and inflammation of the sinuses.
-Chronic sinusitis can result from recurring episodes of acute sinusitis or it can be caused by other health conditions like asthma and allergic rhinitis, immune disorders, or structural abnormalities in the nose like deviated septum or nasal polyps.
+Chronic sinusitis can result from recurring episodes of acute sinusitis, or it can be caused by other health conditions, like:

 Viral, Bacterial, and Fungal Infections

-Viruses.
-Viruses cause 90 – 98% of acute sinusitis cases.
+In almost 90% cases in adults and 50% to 70% cases in children, acute sinusitis have a viral cause.
 Acute sinusitis typically starts with the common cold virus.
-A cold can set the stage for sinusitis by causing inflammation and congestion in the nasal passages, leading to obstruction in the sinuses. .
+A cold can set the stage for sinusitis by causing inflammation and congestion in the nasal passages, leading to obstruction in the sinuses.

-Fungi.
-An allergic reaction to fungi is a cause of some cases of chronic rhinosinusitis.
-Aspergillus is the most common fungus associated with sinusitis.
+An allergic reaction to fungi is a cause of some chronic rhinosinusitis cases.
+Various fungi such as species of Aspergillus, Candida, Mucor, Rhizopus, and others can cause fungal sinus disease.
+However, Aspergillus is the most common fungus associated with sinusitis.
 Fungal infections tend to occur in people with sinusitis who also have diabetes, leukemia, AIDS, or other conditions that impair the immune system.
-Fungal infections can also occur in patients with healthy immune systems, but they are far less common.
+Fungal infections can also occur in people with healthy immune systems, but they are far less common.

 Allergies, Asthma, and Immune Response

-Chronic sinusitis and recurrent acute sinusitis are also associated with disorders that weaken the immune system or produce inflammation in the airways or persistent thickened stagnant mucus.
-These conditions include diabetes, AIDS, cystic fibrosis, Kartagener's syndrome, and Wegener's granulomatosis.
+Chronic sinusitis and recurrent acute sinusitis are also associated with disorders that weaken the immune system or produce airway inflammation or persistent thickened stagnant mucus.
+These conditions include diabetes, AIDS, cystic fibrosis, Kartagener syndrome, and granulomatosis with polyangiitis.

 Structural Abnormalities of the Nasal Passage

-Structural abnormalities in the nose can cause blockage and thereby increase the risk for chronic sinusitis.
-Some abnormalities include:
+Structural abnormalities in the nose can cause a blockage, thereby increasing the risk for chronic sinusitis.
+These abnormalities include:

 Adenoids are masses of tissue located high on the posterior wall of the pharynx.
-They are made up of lymphatic tissue, which trap and destroy pathogens in the air that enter the nasopharynx.
+They are made up of lymphatic tissue, which trap and destroy germs in the air that enter the nasopharynx.

 Young Children and Sinusitis

 Before the immune system matures, all infants are susceptible to respiratory infections.
-Babies catch a cold about every 1 - 2 months.
-Young children are prone to colds and may have 8 - 12 bouts every year.
-Smaller nasal and sinus passages make children more vulnerable to upper respiratory tract infections than older children and adults.
+Young children (age less than 2 years)are prone to colds and may have 6 to 8 bouts every year; however, 10% to 15% children may have at least 12 bouts every year.
+Smaller nasal passages make children more vulnerable to upper respiratory tract infections than older children and adults.
+True chronic sinusitis in children, however, is rare since the nasal sinuses do not develop fully until later in childhood.
 Ear infections such as otitis media are also associated with sinusitis.